Laboratory Training 1

 The Java Collection Framework (JCF) is a set of interfaces, classes, and algorithms designed to store and manipulate collections of objects.

 In addition, Java 8 supports Java 1.1 containers.
-These are Vector
+These are Vector, Enumeration, Stack, BitSet and

 containers did not provide a standardized interface in the first version, they do not allow the user to omit excessive